What is a PLUS Loan?

 Some students complete their educational experience in 2-year and 4-year institutions, but others choose to go forward and learn more in professional degree programs or graduate schools.
 These students may have exhausted all of the other sources of financing available to them, including those provided by:

 These students may apply for PLUS Loans.
 The money will go directly from the lender to the school, so the student won’t be required to manage the disbursement, but the loan will be held in the student’s name, and the obligation to pay back those loans will be the responsibility of the student.

 When do I have to begin repaying my PLUS loan?

 In most cases, the first payment is required within 60 days after the final loan disbursement for the enrollment period for which you borrowed.
-Some lenders will offer to defer payment of these loans while the student is attending school at least half time.
+Some servicers will offer to defer payment of these loans while the student is attending school at least half-time.
 There is currently no provision for a grace period on the PLUS loan, which means that parents would begin repayment immediately upon graduation or if the student were to drop below half-time status.
 As with other federal loans, however, parents may be eligible for an economic hardship forbearance.

 Is there a credit check for GradPLUS loans?

 Yes, there is a credit check for GradPLUS loans that primarily checks for any signs of “adverse credit.”

 A GradPLUS loan applicant is considered to have adverse credit if any of the following conditions apply:

 - The applicant is 90 days or more delinquent on the repayment of any debt